The pharmacist salary in Virginia is averagely $112,000 per year.

 You can engage in network activities with colleagues, peers and other pharmacists from different companies, hospitals, or pharmacies.

-You can make the most of your contacts by giving referrals to other professionals in your field.
+Make the most of your contacts by giving referrals to other professionals in your field.

 You can ask for referrals from your colleagues too.